ekala-project/ekapkgs-roadmap/README.md

 In particular, this fork tries to address the following issues:
 - Process iteration: Replacing slow RFC process with more [empowering improvement process](https://github.com/ekala-project/eeps)
-- Usability: Nixpkgs is plagued with a large number of a "poor user experiences", there will be conscious efforts to remedy these scenarios.
+- Usability: Nixpkgs is plagued with a large number of "poor user experiences", there will be conscious efforts to remedy these scenarios
 - Repository/VCS size: Mitigated by having the large package sets reside in respective repository locations
 - Extensibility: Provide abstractions which make extending the package set with personal or business software easier
-- Modern official CI tooling: Make managing your personal or business package sets easier with first class CI/CD solutions.
+- Modern official CI tooling: Make managing your personal or business package sets easier with first class CI/CD solutions
-- Documentation: Clear and concise official documentation for onboarding to Nix+ekapkgs, as well as stellar reference documentation.
+- Documentation: Clear and concise official documentation for onboarding to Nix+ekapkgs, as well as stellar reference documentation
 - Small polished core package set system modules:
   - Cheaper pkgs and module evaluation
   - No staging workflow (changes go to master, instead of a 2-4 week long workflow)
-  - All builds must successfully build, never worry that something is broken.
+  - All builds must successfully build, never worry that something is broken

 ## Basic repository overview